AOG-Lab/fft-denoising-app-user-guide/README.md

 style.css
 script.js
 README.md
+assets/baseline-sensitivity-fft.png
 ```

-## Pages

-### `index.html`
-Main landing page.
-It introduces the app, explains the numbering logic, and links to the two module-specific guides.

-### `fft-guide.html`
-Dedicated guide for the **FFT + Baseline Analysis** module.

-The numbered guide follows the same visible order used in the Shiny module:

-- Input controls: 1–11
-- 12. SummaryData
-- 13. Peaks
-- 14. Baseline Sensitivity Analysis
-- 15. FFT Selection Criteria

-### `wavelet-guide.html`
-Dedicated guide for the **Wavelet Ridgewalking** module.

-The numbered guide follows the same visible order used in the Shiny module:

-- Input controls: 1–7
-- 8. SummaryData
-- 9. Peaks
+## What changed in this detailed version

+- Expanded mathematical notation for calcium transient metrics.
+- Detailed explanations of FFT smoothing, Fourier reconstruction, residuals, periodogram, and FFT selection criteria.
-- 10. Baseline Sensitivity Analysis
+- Detailed explanation of Baseline Sensitivity Analysis and each metric shown in the faceted plot.
-- 11. Metrics
-- 12. Metric Plots
-- 13. Wavelet Analysis
+- Detailed explanation of Wavelet Ridgewalking, including CWT amplitude, scale, ridge length, event status, event AUC, and global AUC.
+- Tables explaining how to interpret each output table and graph.
+- MathJax support for readable mathematical notation.

 ## Baseline naming rule

-Both modules should use the same visible baseline names:
+Both modules use the same visible baseline names:

 - Standard definition
 - Low-fluorescence region baseline